Why losing your hair can be the hardest part of chemotherapy: Beth’s breast cancer story

 Then I had cancer.
 And chemotherapy.
 And that’s when I found myself coping with hair loss.
 I lost every last wisp on my head and everywhere else, all but one oh-so-solitary eyelash.
 After all, chemotherapy is designed to go after fast-growing cells and, alas, both cancer cells and hair follicles fall into that category.

 The consolation prize was the notion of ‘chemo curl’.
-Women who experience hair loss from chemotherapy often say their previously straight hair came back curly.
+Women who lose their hair during chemo often say their previously straight hair came back curly.
 So, you never know, maybe my hair would come back even curlier, maybe even thicker?
 How exciting!
 I tried to focus on the possibilities of an even-curlier future and turn my eyes (and mind) away from the present baldness.

 Of course, trying to predict what that might be was a risky undertaking.
 What if it got, God forbid, even straighter?
 I’d be wondering at mirrors for the rest of my life.
 My solution: keep away from hair salons.
 If I don’t go near one, my hair won’t change.

 But, you know, ‘chemo curl’ is somewhat of a misnomer.
-What it really means is that after you’ve coped with hair loss, the hair that grows back after chemotherapy is typically different than the hair you had before.
+What it really means is that the hair that grows back after chemotherapy is typically different than the hair you had before.
 Straight becomes curly and – gasp – sometimes, just sometimes – curly hair comes in straight.